 There is certain empathy in people who bottle up their feelings.
 They pick up the feelings of people around them and, most of the time the negative feelings thereby adding up to their suffering.

 Putting your feelings out makes you feel vulnerable and all you want to do is avoid falling prey to the scavengers out there who are waiting to feed on your emotions and insecurities.
 The idea of bottling up your emotions comes from the survival instinct to escape the narcissist.

 You can bottle up only so much.
 When unchecked for long, the emotions gain critical mass.
 There will be a time when you reach your breaking point and in those moments even the simplest emotions can cause a lot of pain to you.

 10. You’re afraid to cry.

-You who have been hiding all of the emotion until this point know that if you start once the façade of all strong and happy will be gone and you cannot really stop unless all of it is out.
+You who have been hiding all of your emotions until this point and know that if you start once, the façade of you being so strong and happy will be gone and you cannot really stop unless all of it is out.